PrincetonUniversity/STELLOPT/STELLGAP.md

  * `NFP`: number of field periods
  * `NTHETA`: Number of poloidal grid points (see surface_area_elements)
  * `NZETA`: Number of toroidal grid points (see surface_area_elements)
- * `MODE_FAMILY`: Toroidal mode number about which the eigenfunctions are built.
+ * `MODE_FAMILY`: Toroidal mode number about which the eigenfunctions are built (not utilized by code)
  * `NMODES`: Number of toroidal modes used (should be multiple of NFP)
  * `N`: Toroidal mode number
  * `ML`: Starting Poloidal mode number
  * `MU`: Ending Poloidal mode number

-The `MODE_FAMILY` works as a positive offset for the toroidal modes.
+The choice of toroidal mode numbers to investigate should follow the mode coupleing paradigm.
+Specically `N=n0+NFP*k` and `N=n0-NPF*k`.
+For example, and `n0=1` modes for an NFP=5 device would be -11,-9,-6,-4,4,6,9,11 where both postive and negative `n0` are accounted for.

 ------------------------------------------------------------------------